The Algebra of Conformal Blocks: Acknowledgements

 \section{Acknowledgements}

-We thank Weronika Buczynska, Edward Frenkel, Shrawan Kumar, Eduard Looijenga, Diane Maclagan, John Millson, David Swinarski, and Fillipo Viviani for useful discussions.
+We thank Weronika Buczy\'{n}ska, Edward Frenkel, Noah Giansiracusa, Kaie Kubjas, Shrawan Kumar, Eduard Looijenga, Diane Maclagan, John Millson, Steven Sam, Bernd Sturmfels, David Swinarski, and Fillipo Viviani for useful discussions.
+We also thank the reviewer for many helpful suggestions.
 This paper was mostly written at the fall 2009 Introductory Workshop in Tropical Geometry at MSRI.